teotimepacreau/Express-Newsletter/README.md

 - setup backend routes and controllers
 - HTML emails (different supports of the clients, specific CSS rules applying to it...)
 - create templates for content
+- deploy a front & back on a server

 # In-depth details of the project :
 1. Subscription logic : Users can subscribe on homepage by filling and sending the form : lastName, firstName and email are added to SQLite Database.
 A notif confirms or infirms the subscription.
 An email confirms subscription and welcome new user. ✅